murugeshp/DevOpsFiles/SpringBootEcommerceMicroserviceApp/readme.md

-# Dockerized Spring Boot Ecommerce application with Mysql and Angular containers
+# Dockerized Spring Boot Microservice architectured Ecommerce application with Mysql and Angular containers

 - Ensure latest docker is installed in your machine